shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 - Implemented level builder by including different functions for different levels and logic for switching between levels
 - Added buttons for save/load and multi-level menu bar and its implementation in gamePlay

 Mounica Pillarisetty:
+- ReadMe File
+- User Manual
+- Detailed Discription
+- Refactored gamePlay and View classes to suit the changes to the game
+- Worked on level builder as well as the visual representation of it

 Shoana Sharma:
 - Class Diagrams
 - Java Documentation
-_ Test Cases for MVC
+- Test Cases for MVC
-_ Refactoring gamePlay class
+- Refactoring gamePlay class

 Fatima Hashi:
 - Sequence Diagram